Full disclosure: I’m actually a massive cheapskate.

 - ~$150

-This boot is a Goodyear welted boot that is made in China.
-Originally, all Stacy Adams was made in the USA but over time, cost-cutting measures and outsourcing had moved all production overseas.
-This resulted in the brand’s decline and slumber until now.
+Stacy Adams boots used to be all made in the USA but over time, cost-cutting measures and outsourcing moved all production overseas.

-Their Madison Cap Toe Boot has kidskin uppers and liners.
-For those who don’t know, kidskin is a type of goat leather that is very soft and thin.
-Due to the thinness of the leather, this boot lacks insulation and will wrinkle heavily.
-But if you asked me, that is to be expected of a mass-produced $150 boot.
+Their Madison Cap Toe Boot has uppers and liners made with kidskin, a type of goat leather that is very soft and thin.
+Due to the thinness of the leather, this boot lacks insulation and will wrinkle a fair amount but if you ask me, it’s still great value.
+Note that their white leather Madison is especially well known.

 - Goodyear welted